Continuous provision is more than just the resources that happen to be out at your nursery.

 We know that you probably have a pretty good understanding of the concept of continuous provision, and we’re not here to patronise you.
 But it is important to explain some important principles that we’re going to be focusing on to make sure we’re all on the same page.

 Continuous provision is the resources and areas that you have laid out for your children to explore freely.
 They should be safe to explore, as well as challenging and engaging.
 They should leave some ambiguity so that children can be creative with the way they approach it, but they also need to follow closely the interests of your group as well as their next steps.

-A properly set out continuous provision should give children the freedom and independent choice makers.
+A properly set out continuous provision should give children the freedom to be independent choice-makers.
 It is perfect for encouraging your children to be active learners and to take control of their own learning.

 But most of all it should be carefully thought out and planned with every single little one in mind.